 Description below assumes that the system has been already initiated.
 For more information on the initiation procedure refer to the System initiation topic.

 Server is a definition of the IT infrastructure resource, which can be accessed over one of the specified protocols.

 - 1. Select Management > Servers. - 2.
-Click the Add button.
+Click + Add and select Static server.

 3. Provide essential configuration parameters: